View Current

 Nominated Roles

-(10) The role of Designated Officer (DO) will be undertaken by the Pro Vice-Chancellor Research and Innovation, or a nominee appointed by the REO.
+(9) The role of Designated Officer (DO) will be undertaken by the Pro Vice-Chancellor (Research), or a nominee appointed by the REO.

-(12) A nominee must be appointed where a responsible person has a direct or perceived conflict of interest in the complaint.
+(11) A nominee must be appointed where a responsible person has a, actual, perceived or potential conflict of interest in the complaint.

 Researchers

-(15) Researchers have a responsibility to act in accordance with the University's Code of Conduct (Students) and Staff Code of Conduct and not undertake any form of reprisal or threatening behaviour should a potential breach of the Australian Code for the Responsible Conduct of Research relevant to their research be raised.
+(14) Researchers have a responsibility to act in accordance with the University's Student Code of Conduct or Student Code of Conduct, as relevant, and not undertake any form of reprisal or threatening behaviour should a potential breach of the Australian Code for the Responsible Conduct of Research relevant to their research be raised.

 Investigation Panel members